raspiblitz/raspiblitz-docs/docs/faq/dev.md

 `wget --no-cache https://raw.githubusercontent.com/raspiblitz/raspiblitz/dev/build_sdcard.sh && sudo bash build_sdcard.sh -b dev`

-If you want to see all the optional parameters for building your sd card, just answere `no` on first question and call `sudo bash build_sdcard.sh --help`.
+If you want to see all the optional parameters for building your sd card, just answer `no` on first question and call `sudo bash build_sdcard.sh --help`.

 ### How can I build an SD card from my forked GitHub Repo?